How to Turn a Raspberry Pi Into a Crypto Trading Bot

 noBrowser option.
 If your Pi is less than 8GB RAM, then add

-Then, open Chrome on your regular machine to access the Superalgos backend web server.
-You will go to the Raspberry's IP address on port 34248.
+You will go to the Raspberry on port 34248.
 Like this:

-The tutorial will take you through all the basics and help you run your first data-mining operation, your first backtest using a demo trading system, and even your first live trading session on Binance.
+Once the issue is solved, keep doing the tutorial.
+It will take you through all the basics and help you run your first data-mining operation, your first backtest using a demo trading system, and even your first live trading session on Binance or Binance US.

 Once you go through the first experience, you may learn to design your own strategies or use the ones shared by the Community.